4d/docs/website/translated_docs/fr/Concepts/parameters.md

 ### Valeur retournée

 You declare the return parameter of a function by adding an arrow (->) and the parameter definition after the input parameter(s) list.
-Par exemple:
+Par exemple :

 ```4d
 Function add($x : Variant; $y : Integer) -> $result : Integer
 ```

 You can also declare the return parameter only by adding `: type`, in which case it will automatically be available through `$0` ([see sequential syntax below](#returned-value-1)).
-Par exemple:
+Par exemple :

 ```4d
 Function add($x : Variant; $y : Integer): Integer